 Once the service has been started, this is what it looks like in your Services window.
 For me, this method worked perfectly.

-Sometimes Cortana is also responsible for misbehaviour of the start menu search.
+As we now know all too well, Cortana can be responsible for a misbehaving start menu search.
 If that is the case, restarting the Cortana process will solve the problem.

 To do that, right-click the taskbar and then click “Task Manager.”